 The first thing to consider is your dog’s age.
-If they are young pups–not even one year old—then it’s best to take them out whenever you hear them crying or when they wake you.
+If they’re a young pup — not even one year old — then it’s best to take them out whenever you hear them crying or when they wake you.
 Their bladders are still not fully developed, and they need to go more frequently.
 The same can be said for older dogs who might start to show signs of incontinence.

 No matter what methods you try, hopefully you and your dog will be able to enjoy that extra hour or two of sleep on the weekends!

 Does your dog let you sleep in on weekends?
 Do you have any advice for other pet parents who could use some extra sleep?
 Let us know in the comments below!